schubertjan/volby_sim/README.md

 ## About
 This repo contains code that can be used to simulate results of elections in CZ.
-The purpose is to decide which allocation method achieves fair representation.
+The purpose is to decide which allocation method achieves fairer representation.
+We look at two proposed methods - D'Hondt and Hagenbach-Bischoff.
+The code used in the simulation is in the python module `volby`.
+An implementation with comments can be found in the `simulace_voly.ipynb` notebook.